Research Assistants

 Hanae is a Ph.D. student in the Department of Economics at the University of Massachusetts Amherst.
 She is a research assistant for Professor Robert Pollin and Professor Michael Ash.
 She is updating the graduate econometrics class material, as well as assisting Professor Pollin on a project that aims to explain the current increasing inflation and explore developments in the relationship between inflation and growth.

-Manya is a Ph.D. student in the Department of Economics at the University of Massachusetts Amherst.
-At PERI, she assists Professor Lenore Palladino on projects related to shareholder primacy, asset managers, and climate change.
-Her research interests are in the fields of macro- development, labor, and finance.
+Debamanyu Das is a Ph.D. student in the Department of Economics at the University of Massachusetts Amherst.
+He works with Professor Jayati Ghosh on projects related to climate mitigation and impact of digitalization on informal labor in the Global South.
+His general research interests are in international finance, sustainability, development, and macroeconomics.

 Bridget Diana